1347: Western Asia

 The Mamluk Empire is hit by the plague in the autumn.
 Baghdad is hit in the same year.

 South Asia

-After years of resistance against the Delhi Sultan Muhammad bin Tughluq, the Bahmani Kingdom, a Muslim Sultanate in Deccan, was established on August 3, when King Ala-ud-din Hasan Bahman Shah was crowned in a mosque in Daulatabad.
+After years of resistance against the Delhi Sultan Muhammad bin Tughluq, the Bahmani Kingdom, a Muslim Sultanate in the Deccan, was established on August 3, when King Ala-ud-din Hasan Bahman Shah was crowned in a mosque in Daulatabad.
 Later in the year, the Kingdom's capital was moved from Daulatabad to the more central Gulbarga.
 Southeast Asia suffered a drought which dried up an important river which ran through the capital city of the Kingdom of Ayodhya, forcing the King to move the capital to a new location on the Lop Buri River.

 Europe

 Eastern and Scandinavian

 On February 2 the Byzantine Empire's civil war between John VI Kantakouzenos and the regency ended with John VI entering Constantinople.
 On February 8, an agreement was concluded with the empress Anna of Savoy, whereby he and John V Palaiologos would rule jointly.
 The agreement was finalized in May when John V married Kantakouzenos' 15-year-old daughter.
 The war had come at a high cost economically and territorially, and much of the Empire was in need of rebuilding.
 To make matters worse, in May Genoese ships fleeing the Black Death in Kaffa stopped in Constantinople.
 The plague soon spread from their ships to the city.
 By autumn, the epidemic had spread throughout the Balkans, possibly through contact with Venetian ports along the Adriatic Sea.
 Specific cases were recorded in the northern Balkans on December 25, in the city of Split.

 After being proclaimed Tsar of Serbia in the previous year by the newly promoted Serbian Patriarch Joanikije II, Stefan Dušan continued his southern expansion by conquering Epirus, Aetolia and Acarnania, appointing his half-brother, despot Simeon Uroš as governor of those provinces.